The Great American Bash (2005): Storylines

-The event also featured a feud between Rey Mysterio Jr. and Eddie Guerrero.
-At the No Way Out event, Guerrero and Mysterio won the WWE Tag Team Championships from the Basham Brothers.
-After Guerrero and Mysterio lost the championships, Guerrero then began to portray a villainous character, turning on Mysterio in the process.
+The event also featured a feud between Rey Mysterio and Eddie Guerrero.
+At the No Way Out event, Guerrero and Mysterio won the WWE Tag Team Championship from the Basham Brothers.
+After Guerrero and Mysterio lost the championship, Guerrero then began to portray a villainous character, turning on Mysterio in the process.
 At WrestleMania, Mysterio defeated Guerrero in a standard match.
 On the April 21 episode of SmackDown!, MNM (Johnny Nitro and Joey Mercury) defeated Mysterio and Guerrero to win the tag team championship.
 On the April 28 episode of SmackDown!, Guerrero and Mysterio faced MNM in a rematch for the title, but MNM retained them after pinning Mysterio for the win.
-At the Judgment Day event, Mysterio defeated Guerrero by disqualification, and on the June 30 episode of SmackDown!, the rivalry between Guerrero and Mysterio continued when Guerrero threatened to reveal a secret concerning Mysterio's son Dominik.
+At Judgment Day, Mysterio defeated Guerrero by disqualification, and on the June 30 episode of SmackDown!, the rivalry between Guerrero and Mysterio continued when Guerrero threatened to reveal a secret concerning Mysterio's son Dominik.
 Both the Mysterio and Guerrero families continued to beg Guerrero to not reveal the secret.
 A match was made between Mysterio and Guerrero for The Great American Bash, where if Mysterio won, Guerrero could not reveal the secret, but if Guerrero won, he would be able to reveal the secret on live television.

 The third predominant feud prior to the event was between Chris Benoit and Orlando Jordan for the WWE United States Championship.
 On the July 7 edition of SmackDown!, Benoit defeated Booker T in a match to become the #1 contender for the title.
 Long granted Benoit a match against Jordan for The Great American Bash.